-Up to 1 percent of the Blue Waters computing and storage capacity is available for educational activities.
+Each year Blue Waters devotes up to 1.8 million node-hours to educational activities.
 These allocations provide a unique learning experience for students across the nation by enabling them to use the extraordinary capability of Blue Waters to broaden their knowledge and develop their own interests in a wide array of disciplines, from the traditional areas of science and engineering to emerging areas in the humanities, arts, and social sciences.
-Read more about how to apply for Education Allocations.

 Training webinars and workshops are offered on a regular basis; check the Blue Waters calendar for upcoming dates.